 The Medi-Cal Electronic Health Record (EHR) Incentive Program was launched in October 2011 with the goal of improving the adoption and use of electronic health records by Medi-Cal providers in California.
-A report4 on the Medi-Cal Promoting Interoperability Program, formerly the Medi-Cal EHR Incentive Program, was submitted to the California Legislature in November 2018.
+A report21 on the Medi-Cal Promoting Interoperability Program, formerly the Medi-Cal EHR Incentive Program, was submitted to the California Legislature in November 2018.
 This report covered the activities, accomplishments, and challenges of the program from October 2011 to June 2018.
 Most of the contents of this report are integrated into the following sections of this updated State Medicaid Health Information Technology Plan (SMHP).

 The EHR adoption landscape described in the following pages was derived from a variety of sources over the last several years.
 Where possible, information is utilized from existing sources in both published and unpublished literature.
 Appendix 1 describes in detail the data sources used in the pages that follow in this landscape assessment of EHR use in California.
 Where data sources are out-of-date, or inadequate for some other reason, we have updated these with new sources where available.
-Data specific to Medi-Cal EHR Incentive Program participation has been made available to the public via the Open Data Portal5 developed by the California Health and Human Services Agency (CHHS)6.
+Data specific to Medi-Cal EHR Incentive Program participation has been made available to the public via the Open Data Portal22 developed by the California Health and Human Services Agency (CHHS)23.

-1.1.1 MEDI-CAL EHR INCENTIVE PROGRAM PARTICIPATION
+1.1.1 Medi-Cal EHR Incentive Program Participation

 Table 1 displays the number of eligible professionals (EPs) who have attested for the program by year.
 Program Year 2018 attestations are closed and payments are being processed.
-As of June 2019, DHCS disbursed over \$529 million in AIU payments and \$239
+As of June 2019, DHCS disbursed over \$529 million in AIU payments and \$239 million in MU incentive payments to eligible professionals.
+Even though AIU ceased in 2016, a total of 25,004 professionals have attested for AIU payments.
+Of those, a total of 778 professional applications for AIU were either rejected or withdrawn.
+Approximately 47 percent (11,720) of unique professionals have progressed from receiving AIU payments to receiving MU payments.

-4 California Department of Health Care Services.
+21 California Department of Health Care Services.
 Report to the Legislature: Medi-Cal Electronic Health Record Incentive Program Fiscal Years 2016-2017 and 2018-2018 Accessed on August 9, 2019.

-5 California Health and Human Services Open Data Portal.
+22 California Health and Human Services Open Data Portal.
 Accessed on August 16, 2019.

-6 California Health and Human Services Agency.
+23 California Health and Human Services Agency.
 Accessed on August 16, 2019.